aupc2061/SkyRoute/README.md

 - **Dynamic Pricing**: Automated price adjustments based on demand and seasonality

 ### Booking System
-- **Secure Payment Processing**: Integrated with Stripe for safe and reliable payments
 - **Multi-city Booking**: Support for complex itineraries with multiple stops
 - **Flexible Booking Management**: Easy modification and cancellation of bookings